Ahmad ibn Abi Diyaf: Life and career

-Bin Diyaf favored a moderate reform.
+Bin Diyaf favored moderate reforms of the state.
 From his insider perspective, he came to understand that the Beys, in common with other Maghriban rulers, governed as functional autocrats.
 "Even though the personal exercise of power was tempered and circumscribed by religious and traditional restraints, it continued to be arbitrary and total."
-Bin Diyaf eventually became a "partisan" of the reforms being advanced, off and on, in Tunisia.
-From 1857 to 1861 and from 1869 to 1877 Khayr al-Din, the high government official, was strongly advocating reform policies.
+Bin Diyaf eventually became a "partisan" of the reforms being advanced off and on in Tunisia in the mid-nineteenth century.
+From 1857 to 1861 and from 1869 to 1877 Khayr al-Din, the high government official, was strongly advocating reform policies in political circles.
 Bin Diyaf took part in crafting the 1857 Fundamental pact (or Pledge of Security) guaranteeing the rights of non-Muslim Tunisians and non Tunisians.
-He collaborated with Khayr al-Din to establish the famous, though short-lived, Constitution of 1861, which was opposed by the conservative ulama. and was actually the one officially reading it to the assembly.
-Bin Diyaf also crafted the new list of lectures at the University of the Zeytuna Mosque with a more modern curriculum and was named president of the commission judging matters between Tunisians and foreigners.
-However, after the 1864 revolt, Bin Diyaf tended to become gradually pushed aside from decision circles.
-Khayr al-Din managed to initiate institutional changes only for a while, while he remained premier (1873–1877).
+He collaborated with Khayr al-Din to establish the famous, though short-lived, Constitution of 1861, which was opposed by the conservative ulama.; Bin Diyaf was the one who officially read the new constitution to the national assembly.
+Bin Diyaf also crafted the new list of lectures at the University of the Zeytuna Mosque, pivoting towards a more modern curriculu.
+He was named president of the commission judging matters between Tunisians and foreigners.
+However, after the 1864 revolt, Bin Diyaf tended to become gradually pushed aside from decision-making circles.
+Khayr al-Din managed to initiate institutional changes only for a while during his premiership (1873–1877).

-Nonetheless Bin Diyaf was personally familiar with, and adept at, the practice of traditions.
-He knew the customary etiquette expected of him in his situation.
-In his official position he performed his duties in close proximity with the Bey and the conservative elite, with old distinguished families and with the Muslim ulama who followed "an elaborate code of politesse."
+Despite his involvement in modernizing reforms, Bin Diyaf was personally familiar with, and adept at, the philosophy and practice of long-standing social and state traditions.
+He knew the customary etiquette expected of him in a given political situation.
+In his official position, he performed his duties in close proximity with the Bey and the conservative elite, with old distinguished families and with the Muslim ulama who followed "an elaborate code of politesse."